This page was generated from docs/devices/xylo-a3/Using_XyloSamna_and_XyloMonitor.ipynb.

 xa3 = xylo_nodes[0]

-# instantiating XyloSamna, make sure your dt corresponds to the dt of your input data
+# Instantiating XyloSamna and deploying to the dev kit; make sure your dt corresponds to the dt of your input data

 Please see this tutorial as an example on how to convert audio signals into spike trains.